fditraglia/fditraglia.github.io/research.md

 - A Framework for Eliciting, Incorporating, and Disciplining Identification Beliefs in Linear Models (with Camilo Garcia-Jimeno, Submitted) [[paper](http://ditraglia.com/pdf/DiTraglia_Garcia-Jimeno_2017.pdf), [slides](http://ditraglia.com/pdf/sick_instruments_slides.pdf)]

 ## In Progress
+- A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)
 - Adaptive Inference for Regular Parametric Models with a Constrained Parameter Space (with Adam McCloskey)
-- A History of Violence: Forced Displacement and De Facto Land Reform in Rural Colombia (with Camilo Garcia-Jimeno)
+- Revisiting the Returns to Lying (with Arthur Lewbel)
 - Estimating the Effects of Online Discussions on Student Performance (with Aislinn Bohren and Petra Todd)